 The following limitations currently apply to Microsoft Groups in AODocs:

 You can't use Microsoft groups for the feature access to AODocs for external users.

 - Aliases aren’t supported.

 - When you add a new Microsoft group (Microsoft 365 Group, security group, or mail-enabled security group) in your Azure Active Directory, it is not immediately available in AODocs.
 You must wait for the groups to be refreshed in AODocs before you can start using it (at most 6 hours).

-- When you add a group in AODocs, a pop-up appears when you hover over the group name.
-Normally the pop-up displays the email address of the group.
-If you added a security group, which doesn't have an email address, the pop-up displays the group ID as if it were email address.
+- When you add a group in AODocs, a dialog appears when you hover over the group name.
+Normally the dialog displays the email address of the group.
+If you added a security group, which doesn't have an email address, the dialog displays the group ID as if it were email address.
 This is meaningless and should be ignored.

 - It isn't possible to propagate permissions to guests in a Microsoft group.
 The guests are ignored and there's no error message.